DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Evaluation

 \subsection{Experimental setup}

-Our experiments utilize the BDD100K video dataset~\citep{dataset_bdd100k}, containing video of driving scenes at 30 frames per second (fps).
-Since the dataset does not provide dense segmentation labels for all video frames, we generated pseudo-labels using a pretrained EoMT~\citep{kerssies2025eomtvitsecretlyimagesegmentation} model, ignoring pixels with low confidence.
-We use a subset of 19 labels from Cityscapes.
+We evaluate DeDelayed on the task of real-time semantic segmentation of driving scenes using the BDD100K video dataset~\citep{dataset_bdd100k}, containing video of driving scenes at 30 frames per second (fps).
+We use the standard 19 label Cityscapes taxonomy~\cite{dataset_Cordts2016Cityscapes} for semantic segmentation of urban scenes.
+Since the BDD100K dataset does not provide dense segmentation labels for all video frames, we generate pseudo-labels using two models.
+For the validation set, we use the pretrained DepthAnything Cityscapes segmentation model~\cite{yang2024depth_anything_v1}.
+To our knowledge, this is the most accurate publicly available semantic segmentation model for the Cityscapes taxonomy.
+For the training set, we use EoMT~\citep{kerssies2025eomtvitsecretlyimagesegmentation}, which provides high accuracy, but is significantly faster for labeling 70k training images.

-Our evaluation covers a range of realistic network delays, from 0 to 5 frames, corresponding to 0 to 165\,ms. This range is representative of typical round-trip latencies and is sufficient to demonstrate the degradation of conventional remote inference and the resilience of Dedelayed.
-At training time, the delay~$\tau$ was sampled per batch from a uniform distribution over this range.
-This delay, together with the relevant frames from the video, was fed into the remote model.
-To replicate real-world usage, we applied compression to the uplink video streams.
-We chose the resolution and frame rate to fit within reasonable uplink capacity using the lossy WebP image codec at quality~85.
+We evaluate the performance subject to known delays ranging from 0 to 5 frames, corresponding to 0 to 167\,ms at 30 fps.
+At training time, the delay~$\tau$ is sampled per batch from a uniform distribution over this range.